Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Higher education has never been more confusing or expensive.
 Our goal is to help you navigate the very big decisions related to higher ed with objective information and expert advice.
 Each piece of content on the site is original, based on extensive research, and reviewed by multiple editors, including a subject matter expert.
 This ensures that all of our content is up-to-date, useful, accurate, and thorough.

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

-PSAT stands for “Practice SAT”, and it is just that.
+PSAT stands for “Preliminary Scholastic Aptitude Test.”
 The PSAT is a test most sophomores and some juniors take to prepare for the SAT, a larger college readiness exam.
 But it can be more than just practice.
 If you do well on the PSAT you become eligible to earn scholarships.
 Doing well on the PSAT can also strengthen your college applications.